Vyral/bud-gragg/_posts/2019-01-31-how-to-protect-your-interests-when-buyingselling-a-home.md

 {% include pullquote.html %}

 Secondly, **the safest way to actually buy or sell a home is by calling an agent such as myself**.
-Finding a property that suits your needs as a buyer or marketing your property as a seller and then navigating the transaction so that you get the best deal possible requires the expertise of a Realtor, and I’d love to help you in either case.
+Whether you're finding a property that suits your needs as a buyer or trying to market your home and get the best deal possible as a seller, you need the expertise of a Realtor.
+I’d love to help you in either case.

 Remember, if you’re thinking of buying or selling a home or you have any questions about our real estate market, don’t hesitate to reach out to me.
 I look forward to speaking with you.